 Published May 23, 2024

-Updated July 23, 2024: We have updated the rollout timeline below.
+Updated April 2, 2025: We have updated the rollout timeline and phasing below.
 Thank you for your patience.

 Coming soon for Microsoft Teams: App centric management for admin app installation introduces new admin settings to control who in the tenant has specific Teams apps preinstalled.
 Similar to app centric management for app availability, as communicated in MC688930 (Updated) Teams admin center: App centric management and changes to app permission policies (November 2023), admins will be able to install apps for users, groups, or everyone in the organization.